StyraInc/regal/docs/custom-rules.md

 ## Language server

-When using custom rules with the Regal language server, rules will be loaded from the `.regal/rules` relative to the selected workspace root.
+When using custom rules with the Regal language server, rules will be loaded from the `.regal/rules` directory relative to the selected workspace root.

 Custom rules will be loaded each time a lint is run for a file or the workspace.
 If your custom rules are broken, fixes will be used on the next linting run.